Holy Trinity Cathedral, Addis Ababa: Description

-Architecture
+Background

+The cathedral was established on 22 December 1931 under the guide of Emperor Haile Selassie.
+The construction was halted after Italian invasion of the country until 1942.
+Since then, the church was designated for commemoration of Ethiopian resistance fighters against the invasion.
+As with the building of any church, the construction of the cathedral was considered the spiritual duty of a person of wealth.
+Construction started with the blessing of a replica of the cathedral's Tabot, a replica of the Ark of the Covenant.
+The cathedral has a threefold division modelled on Solomon's Temple: The outer ring is where hymns are sung by the congregation; the middle circle is where holy communion is given; and the innermost circle, accessible only by the priests, contains the Tabot (ታቦት).
+The cathedral is an example of a square church, circular churches being the most common type.

+Holy Trinity Cathedral bears the title Menbere Tsebaot ('Pure Altar').
+It was built in 1942.

+Cathedral complex

 The cathedral complex also includes the 'Bale Wold' (Feast of God the Son) Church, which is also known as the Church of the Four Heavenly Creatures.
 This church served as the original Holy Trinity Monastery Church before the building of the cathedral and dates back to the reign of Emperor Menelik II.
 Other facilities include a primary and a secondary school, a monastery and the Holy Trinity Theological College, a museum and monuments housing the remains of those massacred in Addis Ababa by the Italians in 1937 in response to an assassination attempt against Marshal Rodolfo Graziani, Viceroy of Italian East Africa.
 In addition is the monument and tomb of the officials of the imperial government who were executed by the Communist Derg regime.
 Holy Trinity Cathedral is the official seat of the Orthodox Archdiocese of Addis Ababa.
 The Patriarchs of the Ethiopian Orthodox Tewahedo Church are enthroned at Holy Trinity Cathedral and all Bishops are consecrated there as well.

+The church compound was the burial place for those who fought against the Italian occupation, or those who accompanied the Emperor Haile Selassie into exile from 1936 to 1941.